 In Tehama County, BLM crews plan to burn slash piles along Ponderosa Way in the Campbellville area.
 The piles were created during earlier forest thinning projects.

-Crews will also work on pile burning projects to reduce hazardous fuels along recreational trail corridors in Shasta County.
-Project areas include the Chappie-Shasta OHV Area north of French Gulch, the Sacramento River Rail Trail, Swasey Recreation Area and other areas of public lands in the communities west and north of Redding.
-Workers will remove fire and storm-damaged vegetation and woody debris along the trails and make burn piles of brush and small trees removed during the work.
+Crews will also work on pile burning projects to reduce hazardous fuels along recreational trails in Shasta County.
+Project areas include the Chappie-Shasta OHV Area north of French Gulch, the Sacramento River Rail Trail, Swasey Recreation Area and Cloverdale Recreation Area.
+Workers will thin vegetation in 25-foot-wide swaths along the trails and burn piles of brush and small trees removed during the work.

 Smoke may be visible from nearby communities during the projects.